 Ermoupolis is complete with neoclassical architecture, fantastic tavernas, meandering alleys covered with bougainvillea, fun shopping, cafés, blue-domed churches and a dramatic coastline.
 This place is quintessentially a Greek dream come true.

 Syros, Greece Day Trips

-We'll be sure to head to local food markets in Hermoupolis, where we’ll sample loukoumi sweets and other island delicacies like the aromatic sausages spiked with fennel called "marathies".
-Then, we might just need to walk over to Parou Street and have a snack or lunch at a small women’s cooperative where local island women serve home cooked Greek dishes each day.
+We'll be sure to visit the local food markets in Hermoupolis, where we’ll sample loukoumi sweets and other island delicacies like the aromatic sausages spiked with fennel called "marathies".
+Then, we might just need to walk over to Parou Street and have a snack or lunch at a small women’s cooperative where they serve home-cooked Greek dishes each day.

 For cheese, we’ll go beyond feta, venturing out to find the Cyclades famous spicy, soft cheese called kopanisti, as well as Saint Michali, an aged cheese that's produced exclusively in the island of Syros.
 Made from locally raised cow’s milk collected on the island, San Michali has a rich flavor of hazelnuts and crumbles like parmesan.
 It's heavenly!